LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Editing Text**: Press 'ENTER' when editing an input field to get full control over the text position within the input field.
 Press 'ENTER' again to apply your changes.
 Press 'ESC' to cancel.
 - **Multiline Text**: To add newlines in text fieds press 'ENTER' to select the text field then hold 'CTRL' or 'CMD' and press 'ENTER' again to add a newline.
 - **Navigating Cells**: When a cell is focused you can navigate to the next cell with arrow keys, tab, or pressing enter twice (if you're in an input field).
 Hold shift to go in the opposite direction.
 The scroll view should automatically update as you scroll, but occassionally it can get stuck, especially in cases where the next cell is a null array element.
+- **Play AudioClips**: AudioClip references and the AudioClip Sheet Asset Type display an inline play button to preview the clip.
+The button stays highlighted while playing; click it again to stop.
+Only one clip plays at a time, so playing another clip or letting the clip finish unhighlights the button.

 ## Advanced Search Filtering